scot-taylor-ibm/compare-comply/recovery.md

 ### Feedback
 {: #restore-feedback}

 Feedback provided by using the Compare and Comply Tooling after the time of the latest backup of the feedback data store is lost.
 You need to reload the documents you were using into the tool and manually redo the missing feedback.
-You can use the [`GET /v1/feedback`](/docs/services/compare-comply?topic=compare-comply-feedback#get_all_feedback) method to retrieve the feedback that the system knows about.
-Feedback objects include a creation timestamp that can give you an idea of when the last feedback was recorded.
+You can use the [`GET /v1/feedback`](/docs/services/compare-comply?topic=compare-comply-feedback#get_all_feedback) method to retrieve all feedback for a given document.
+Feedback objects include a creation timestamp that can tell you when the last feedback entry was made.

 ### Custom models
 {: #restore-custom-models}